mulle-sde/mulle-sde-developer/src/mulle-sde/extension/project/all/PROJECT_SOURCE_DIR/VENDOR_NAME/PROJECT_NAME/README.md

 # demo folder

-The `demo` folder is made up the same as the project folder, but the files are considered "fluff"/hello-world files, that a user may not want to have.
+The `demo` folder is made up the same as the project folder, but the files are considered "fluffy" hello-world type files, that a user may not want to have.
 These files will be installed only once during init.

 # delete folder

 The `delete` folder is used to delete folders called "share" in the project.
 This is useful to clean and repopulate extension managed files during an extension upgrade, that are not installed into `.mulle/share/sde`.
-The user must be aware, that files in this folder are ephemeral.
+The user should be aware, that files in "share" folders are ephemeral.

 Example: `cmake/share`.